Max Scherzer: 2015: Two no-hitters

 The 100th win of Scherzer's career occurred on June 26 in a 5–2 victory versus the Philadelphia Phillies; he allowed both runs over eight innings.
 It was his third consecutive start where he did not allow any baserunners for the first five innings.
 In June, Scherzer's ERA was 1.79 during which he was named the NL Pitcher of the Month for the second consecutive month.
 Spanning his last three starts in June, he registered 24 consecutive scoreless innings, retired 52 consecutive batters without allowing a hit, struck out 33, and completed 26 of a possible 27 innings.

 Scherzer was selected to that year's All-Star Game via players' vote.
-However he was unavailable for the game as he had already started on the Sunday before the All-Star break.
-Prior to the start his season totals included a 2.12 ERA, 143 strikeouts, and two complete-game shutouts.
+However, he was unavailable for the game as he had already started on the Sunday before the All-Star break.
+Prior to the start, his season totals included a 2.12 ERA, 143 strikeouts, and two complete-game shutouts.

 Over a win-less streak of seven starts beginning July 30, Scherzer allowed a 6.08 ERA, seven walks, 11 home runs, a .305/.335/.587 line against and struck out 53 in 40 innings pitched.
-He earned his 12th win of the season versus Miami on September 14 with eight shutouts innings in a 5–0 win.
+He earned his 12th win of the season versus Miami on September 14 with eight shutout innings in a 5–0 win.

 On October 3, Scherzer achieved his second career no-hitter, and second of the season, versus the Mets, striking out a new career-high 17 batters with no walks.
 The only base runners permitted were Kevin Plawecki via a throwing error by Yunel Escobar and Daniel Murphy via a force out of Plawecki in the same inning.